MarcoDaniels/environment-decoder/README.md

 With `environment-decoder` you define a decoder for your environment variable names, and their corresponded types.

-This library took a big inspiration from typescript-json-decoder, the main differences are that `process.env` is just a record type (no need to nested decode) and since all `process.env` values default to `string` in `environment-decoder` you can cast the value to the desired type ([see usage](#usage)).
+This library took a big inspiration from typescript-json-decoder, the main differences are that `process.env` is just a record type (no need for nested decoding) and since all `process.env` values default to `string` in `environment-decoder` you can cast the value to the desired type ([see usage](#usage)).